Zorro 2.40 is now available on

 Deprecated keywords are collected in legacy.h,

-which can be fully or partially included when needed.
+which can be fully or partially included when old keywords are needed.

 different strategy settings, or different

-price data, so make sure to get it from the Zorro download page.
+price data, so make sure to get updated data from the Zorro download page.

 If you've modified Zorro.ini,Z.ini, or an included

 your modifications will be overwritten by the installation.
 For